eiji03aero/mskit/README.md

 - toolkit for microservices in go

 # Todo
-- add repository and basic functionality
+- add kitchen service
+  - create mongo eventstore
-  - Load
+  - no protobuffer

+## TBD
 - should ponder how tables are initialized
   - probably it should just provide sql
+- version on aggregate

 # Features
 - Event sourcing